The following positions are open from Vernon College:

 This is a security-sensitive position and is subject to a criminal history record.
 Criminal history records will be used only for the purpose of evaluating applicants for employment in security-sensitive positions.
 (Texas Government Code 411.094 & Texas Education Code 51.215)

-The Grounds Technician is responsible to the Supervisors of Grounds.
+The Custodial Technician is responsible to the Supervisor of Custodians.
 This is a security sensitive position and is subject to a criminal history record.
 (Texas Government Code 411.094 & Texas Education Code 51.215)

 Specific duties include:

-Experience and Training: Verifiable experience performing routine maintenance of grounds and related equipment.
+Experience and Training: Verifiable experience performing general custodial duties.

-Knowledge, Skills, and Abilities: Knowledge of lawn equipment maintenance and use, knowledge of general landscaping, experience with sprinkler system a plus, ability to lift minimum of 50 pounds.
+Knowledge, Skills, and Abilities: Knowledge of general custodial practices, chemicals and equipment, ability to lift minimum of 50 pounds.

 Minimum Educational Qualifications: GED

 Salary or Salary Range: This is a full time 12 month position with full time benefits.
-The salary for this position is $28,461.
-Applications will be accepted until filled.
-This position is available March 24th, 2025.
+The salary for this position is $27,900 based on the At-Will salary scale.
+Applications will be accepted until May 25, 2025.
+This position is available on June 2nd, 2025.

 This is a security-sensitive position and is subject to a criminal history record.
 Criminal history records will be used only for the purpose of evaluating applicants for employment in security-sensitive positions.
 (Texas Government Code 411.094 & Texas Education Code 51.215)